Global Longing

 Artist's Note

-This project emerged from my own experience of displacement and the inadequacy of language to capture what "missing home" truly feels like.
+This project emerged from my own experience of immigration and the inadequacy of language to capture what "missing home" truly feels like.
 I wanted to create a space where that feeling could be shared without words, where the accumulation of individual longings could reveal something about our collective condition.

 Every arc on this globe is a real person, sitting somewhere in the world right now, thinking about somewhere else.
 The visualization doesn't solve the distance.
 It honors it, makes it visible, lets us sit with it together.